 Pictured left to right: Jerry Won, Emily Knoll, Stephen Hardin

 Watch our playlist on YouTube for insights and advice from student participants, and Accenture and non-profit partner judges who attended the final rounds of prior year’s undergraduate and MBA Innovation Challenge competitions.

 For past Innovation Challenges, Accenture partnered with national non-profits to provide student participants with real-life challenges to solve.
 In conjunction with members of the winning student teams Accenture worked with the non-profit partners to implement solutions proposed during the annual Innovation Challenge.

 America's Promise Alliance (2012) - The organization's digital presence was enhanced to position the national youth partnership to inspire website visitors to act in support of America's children and youth.

-Accenture is proud to partner with national non-profit organization, Back On My Feet for the 2015 Accenture Innovation Challenge, MBA competition.
-As part of the challenge, participating students will develop - and compete for a chance to possibly help implement a solution that address a real-world challenge faced by this organizations
+Accenture is proud to partner with national non-profit organizations, World Wildlife Fund, for the 2016 Accenture Innovation Challenge undergraduate competition, and Back On My Feet, for the MBA competition.
+As part of the challenge, participating students will develop - and compete for a chance to possibly help implement a solution that address a real-world challenge faced by these organizations.